cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/cross-sectional-study-design/cross-sectional-exploration-beta-diversity-analysis-with-microbiomestat.md

 | sex   | 0.791 | 0.819   | 0.808   |
 | group | 0.794 | 0.859   | 0.817   |

 It is also noteworthy that in practical scenarios, the nature of microbiome change is usually unknown before the analysis.
 As each distance measure excels at detecting a specific type of change, combining several representative distance measures may improve statistical power.
 Howver, conducting separate tests for each distance measure requires multiple testing correction and the simple Bonferroni correction may be too stringent due to the correlations among the distance measures.
 An omnibus test (reference below), which takes the minimum of the p-values as a new test statistic and uses permutation to assess significance, is usually more powerful than Bonferroni correction.
-In the result table, we thus also provide the omnibus test p-value by combining the association evidence provided by different distance measures.
+In the result, we thus also provide the omnibus test p-value by combining the association evidence provided by different distance measures.

 > Chen J, Bittinger K, Charlson ES, Hoffmann C, Lewis J, Wu GD, Collman RG, Bushman FD, Li H. Associating microbiome composition with environmental covariates using generalized UniFrac distances.
 Bioinformatics.
 2012 Aug 15;28(16):2106-13. doi: 10.1093/bioinformatics/bts342.
 Epub 2012 Jun 17.
 PMID: 22711789; PMCID: PMC3413390.

-In the PCoA plot, we can also stratify on a specific variable, such as "sex".
-We can also add the PERMANOVA p-value to the plot to show the statistical significance:
+In the PCoA plot, we can also stratify on a specific variable, such as "sex", and add the PERMANOVA p-value to highlight the statistical significance:

 ```r
 library(MicrobiomeStat)